fenago/nlp-pytorch/lab_guides/Lab_6.md

 ![](./images/B12365_06_07.jpg)

-Figure 6.7 -- Convolving word vectors into bi-grams and trigrams

 Although CNNs for NLP have advantages such as those described in the preceding sections, they do have their drawbacks.